dividuum/html-vault/README.md

 html-vault ~/Document/secret.txt protected.html
 ```

-Here's an [example HTML file](https://dividuum.de/html-vault-example.html) (password is "thisisanexample")
+**Here's an [example HTML file](https://dividuum.de/html-vault-example.html) (password is "thisisanexample")**

 When called, the program requires you to enter a password.
 It will then
 generate the HTML output file.
-This make take a moment.
+This may take a moment.
 Once completed, the
 generated `protected.html` file is is a self-contained HTML file with the
 content of `secret.txt` embedded in a way that it can only be accessed if the
 password is known.
 You might then place this file on a hidden url